 This is an example of why experienced guides are so important.
 On our way back down we saw inexperienced guides coming up with their clients who did not know the best time to leave that day.
 And sadly because of this, they did not get to see the view.
 We passed at least 30 people who would have departed at 6am or later.
 Make sure you leave for Gokyo Ri by 4am during spring time because clouds roll in early.

-We took a 9 hour 4x4 car ride and hiked an extra 50km over three days to avoid flying into the world's most dangerous airport, Lukla.
+We took a 9 hour 4x4 car ride and hiked an extra 50km over three days to avoid flying into one of the world's most dangerous airports, Lukla Airport (aka Tenzing–Hillary Airport).
 When you get there you can see why.
 The inclined runway drops off a cliff, high altitude cloudy conditions make it tough to land and the airlines all have questionable safety ratings.

-If you will not fly to/from Lukla this would be the best route: fly to and from Phablu airport (save 9 hour drive) and hike from there and back.
+If you do not want to fly to/from Lukla, this would be the best route: fly to and from Phablu airport and hike from there and back.
+You will however add an extra 100km and 6 days to your hike by doing so.

 Nepal Trekking Packing List

-We had a day pack and an additional 8kg each of clothes, sleeping bags and other items with the porter.
-Our tour company provided us with the sleeping bags.
+We had a day pack and an additional 8kg each of clothes, sleeping bags and other items with the porter in the waterproof duffle bag.
+Below is our list of what to pack for Nepal.